boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

   <figcaption>Settings for formula database search.</figcaption>
 </figure>

 (1) Selection of databases that should be used for molecular formula annotation.
-Per default, those databases that constitute the "bio" database are selected <TODO: reference to that in prereqs>.
+Per default, those databases that constitute the "bio" database are selected.
+See [Molecular structures]({{ "/advanced-background-information/#Molecular-structures" | relative_url }}) for the list of databases that come with SIRIUS.
 The default selection can be restored by pressing the "bio" button.
 (2)  Element filter settings.
 Applying an element filter is not mandatory for formula database search, but can be optionally applied to filter molecular formula candidates.
 "Allowed elements" denotes elements that are part of the element set, upper and lower limits are shown if present.
 "Autodetect" denotes those elements